alandekok/jlibtool/README.md

 # Install

-Don't.
+Don't install it.
 Ever.

 Installing build tools is a bad idea.

 Jlibtool is small enough (~60K) that it can be included in the distribution archive of your software.
-Doing so has the added benefit that you _know_ the functionality of jlibtool, and that you _know_ that it works.
+Doing so has the added benefit that you _know_ the functionality of jlibtool, and that you _know_ it works.

-Many cross-platorm build problems with large projects have been traced to using an installed version of build tools (libtool, libltdl, etc.), instead of using a version shipped with the project.
+Many cross-platform build problems with large projects have been traced to using an installed version of build tools (libtool, libltdl, etc.), instead of using a version shipped with the project.
+The solution to these problems is to _always_ use local build tools, and to _never_ install those build tools.

 Jlibtool is a tool to help build your project on a variety of platforms.
 It is _not_ a tool to help other people on those platforms